Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 5 problems: Quick fixes

-Usually, any issue with the Samsung Galaxy Watch 5 can be resolved by a simple reboot.
+Usually, a simple reboot can resolve any issue with the Samsung Galaxy Watch 5.
 That’s true with computers and phones, and it’s just as accurate for even the best smartwatches.
 Here are a few things you should consider before troubleshooting.

 - Before troubleshooting, forcibly reboot your watch.